avansinformatica/I1.1-Programmeren-Lesmateriaal/subjects/gui-basics/index.md

 ### Structure of the user interface

 The graphical user interfaces consist of essentially three parts.
 Stage is a program window.
 A Stage Object is set to a [Scene](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/Scene.html) object that reflects the view in the window.
-The Scene Object, however, includes an object corresponding to the layout of related components (e.g., FlowPane), which again contains specific user interface components.
+The Scene Object includes an object corresponding to the layout of related components (e.g., FlowPane), which again contains specific user interface components.

 The program below creates a user interface with a single button.